asmodeus812/nvim-fuzzymatch/README.md

 certain default and built-in components such as `actions`, `previewers` and `decorators` require a precise entry structure to make use of them An entry which is to be used within the default `actions`, `previewers` and `decorators` be of only 3 valid distinct types - strings, tables or a number.
-The structure of these entries is important as they determine how the picker will handle them specifically in the default Select.actions and Select.previewers.
-These entries can be of the following types:
+The structure of these entries is important as they determine how the picker will handle them specifically in the default `Select.actions` and `Select.previewers`.
+By default if no converter is provided to the action or the previewer or the decorator, a default converter is used which attempts to convert the entry to a valid structure to its best ability - that is the actually the provided
+`Select.default_converter`.
+Entries can be of the following types:

 - `Numbers` are interpreted and are required to be valid loaded or unloaded buffer number handles in the current neovim instance